eagle-io/docs/source/topics/nodes/attachmentsource/index.rst

 	*Upload to ftp.eagle.io*

-		Ftp your files to ftp.eagle.io using the auto-generated user name exactly as shown.
+		FTP your files to ftp.eagle.io using the auto-generated user name exactly as shown.
 		Password is optional.
 		Use Tcp port 21 for standard Ftp and Tcp port 990 for implicit SSL.

 		**Note**: Only one concurrent ftp connection is allowed per Source.
+The maximum accepted size per file is 100MB.

+    *Upload to sftp.eagle.io*

+        SFTP your files to sftp.eagle.io using the auto-generated user name exactly as shown.
+        Password is optional.
+        Use Tcp port 22.

+        **Note**: Only one concurrent sftp connection is allowed per Source.
 The maximum accepted size per file is 100MB.

 Email address
 	Email your attachments to this address.
 Click *change* to generate a new email address.